pthami/pthami.github.io/_pages/about.md

 ### Equity–efficiency trade-offs in blood supply allocation
 *(Working paper)*

-Studied allocation rules for ABO-compatible pooling and derived conditions under which equity-motivated pooling reduces total treatments.
-Built simulations quantifying efficiency losses when criteria are violated, highlighting risks of purely equity-driven allocation rules.
+Analyzed blood allocation rules to quantify trade-offs between equity and efficiency.
+Used simulations to show when equity-driven pooling reduces the total number of patients treated, highlighting risks of well-intentioned but inefficient allocation policies.

 [Paper] • [Code]
 *Methods:* mechanism design • simulation